 This lab will have students performing competency tasks that include but are not limited to, transmission removal, disassembly, component inspection and measurements, and reassembly.
 Systematic troubleshooting procedure tasks are all part of this lab to assist the technician in the proper repair procedures, installation, and repair of hydraulic systems.
 High priority tasks recommended by ASE (Automotive Service Excellence) are covered.
-This will prepare students to take the ASE technician certification test.
+(Corequisite: DTT 281)